govin08/govin08/README.md

 ### Hello👋

-Hi, I'm SunJoong Kim, a data scientist majoring in Math.
+Hi, I'm SunJoong Kim, a data scientist majored in Math.
 - 🌱 I’m currently a graduate student of Korea university.
 - 🚴‍I enjoy bicycling, running, playing games and reading old novels.
 - 🎲 I’m interested in all kind of mathematics from the elementary level.